laravel/docs/quick.md

 <a name="routing"></a>
 ## Routing

 To get started, let's create our first route.
 In Laravel, the simplest route is a route to a Closure.
-Pop open the `app/routes.php` file and add the following route to the botom of the file:
+Pop open the `app/routes.php` file and add the following route to the bottom of the file:

 	Route::get('users', function()
 	{